.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Type 1: Console applications

 Console applications are the simplest form of .NET programs.
-They run in a command-line environment without a graphical interface.
-Those applications are widely used for automation scripts, batch processing, utilities, and developer tools.
-Console apps are easy to build and fast to run, and, therefore, ideal for back-end tasks or system-level operations.
+They run in a command-line environment without a graphical interface and are widely used for automation scripts, batch processing, utilities, and developer tools.
+Console apps are easy to build and fast to run – ideal for back-end tasks or system-level operations.

 Type 2: Windows Forms (WinForms)